P-Bifurcations in Stochastic Flutter Model Under Turbulence: Introduction

 \section{Introduction}

 Aeroelastic systems manifest very complex phenomena due to interactions between aerodynamic forces and structural elements of flexible bodies.
 One of the most important phenomenon within these systems is flutter---a self-excited oscillation that may lead to structural failure due to large amplitude oscillations~\cite{Berci2021, Jones1996}.
-Among such nonlinear behaviors, an important type known as stall flutter occurs in aerofoils when flow separates at high angles of attack and creates an eminent threat to aircraft stability~\cite{Bhat2013, Li2024}.

-When the aerofoil is subject to random wind gust excitation or when uncertainties in the system parmaters are present, stochastic analysis becomes necessary for ensuring aviation safety through instability prediction and mitigation.
-For example, the interaction between the aerofoil and unsteady fluid flows can lead to complex phenomena like intermittency that contribute to stall and flutter~\cite{Venkatramani2018}.
+When the aerofoil is subject to random wind gust excitation or when uncertainties in the system paramaters are present, limit cycle oscillations (LCOs) arise due to structural nonlinearities and represent a key signature of instability.
+In other cases, the interaction between the aerofoil and unsteady fluid flows can lead to complex phenomena like intermittency that contribute to stall and flutter~\cite{Venkatramani2018}.
 As the angle of attack increases, the airflow may separate from the surface, causing oscillations that can be exacerbated by stochastic influences.
 The resulting flow patterns can significantly alter the stability of the aerofoil, making stochastic analysis crucial for predicting and mitigating flutter risks~\cite{Chen2022, Huang1987, Wu2022}.
-One tool that can be used to study shifts in the response of a stochastic systems is stochastic bifurcation analysis.
+The system behavior---inherently probabilistic under randomness---cannot be accurately analysed with classical trajectory-based notions of attractors.
+Instead, long-time dynamics are described by invariant probability distributions.

-Stochastic bifurcation~\cite{SriNamachchivaya1990, Bass1999} is a critical concept in understanding the dynamics of aerofoil stall and flutter~\cite{Venkatramani2018}, particularly under the influence of random disturbances.
+Stochastic bifurcation~\cite{SriNamachchivaya1990, Bass1999} is a critical concept in understanding the dynamics of aerofoil LCOs, stall and flutter~\cite{Venkatramani2018, Ketseas2024}, particularly under the influence of random disturbances.
 In the context of aerofoils, stochastic bifurcation helps identify the critical points where small changes in parameters can lead to large-scale shifts in behavior, such as transitioning from stable to unstable conditions~\cite{Bethi2018}.
-This analysis is essential for understanding limit cycle oscillations (LCOs) that are commonly experienced during stall flutter, as they indicate the onset of instability~\cite{Ketseas2024}.